South Pacific Islands – Guide For Backpackers

 Where to Stay in Samoa?

-While there are no backpacker accommodation in Samoa, hotels, lodges and beach fales are extremely affordable at around WST95 for a private single room which is around NZ$50.
+While there is no backpacker accommodation in Samoa, hotels, lodges and beach fales are extremely affordable at around WST95 for a private single room which is around NZ$50.

 Learn more about Samoa in Samoa – Guide for Backpackers.